bronger/mail2web/README.rst

 user, which is used to send mails to them.
 The other mail addresses belong to mail boxes the user can read, too.
 They are used to compile the mails for the user in the “my mails” page.

+The user name set in ``admin`` must point to a user name in ``addresses`` with at least one mail address.
+Otherwise, requesting mails in the “my mails” page does not work.

 Getting the URLs